 These hormones work around the clock to keep our bodies regulated and healthy.
 Unfortunately, women are more susceptible to hormonal imbalances than men, which is why women suffer more from adult acne, which is why they've named it Adult Female Acne.

 How Stress Affects Our Skin

 When we are stressed, our cortisol levels can spike.
 When cortisol spikes, it sends a signal to our hypothalamus, which then produces the hormone corticotrophin-releasing hormone (CRH).
-CRH then stimulates the oil and sebum production in our body (6).
+CRH then stimulates our body's oil and sebum production (6).

 When our skin produces excess oil and sebum, our follicles become congested more rapidly.
 So our skin becomes oilier, or our pores become visibly clogged.
-This is when we may begin to notice more blackheads, whiteheads, pustules, and other blemishes.
+We may begin to notice more blackheads, whiteheads, pustules, and other blemishes.

-As mentioned earlier, if you’re also overexposing your skin to UV rays, over-cleansing, or taking certain medications, for example, these can all damage your skin’s protective barrier.
-Add in a hormonal imbalance—like menopause—and you have the perfect environment for acne and inflammation to harbor and grow.
+As mentioned earlier, overexposing your skin to UV rays, over-cleansing, or taking certain medications can damage your skin's protective barrier.
+Add in a hormonal imbalance—like menopause—and you have the perfect environment to grow and harbor acne and inflammation.

 So, as you can see, adult acne is often caused by a cascade of events.
 It doesn't just show up one day for no reason.

 Something else to point out that can contribute to acne is our lifestyle.
 A poor diet and a sedentary lifestyle can cause many issues.